benasse/potoo/README.md

 Its best documentation is its source code but some example of use could be found bellow.

-Potoo may be verry insecure use it at your own risk !

 ## Install potoo on Wazo engine
 1. `apt install -y wazo-plugind-cli`
 2. Edit the file `/etc/potoo/config.ini` with the networks allowed to access to the application, by filling the `network_whitelist` field.